I have been spending a lot of time lately staring at agent logs.

 | Program | Implicit in context window | Explicit, inspectable, serializable |

-| Scoring | Heuristic (“Final Answer:”) | Formal energy $J$ from factor graph |
+| Scoring | Heuristic (“Final Answer:”) | Formal energy \(J\) from factor graph |

 | Parsimony | None | NAND regularization penalizes redundancy |

-| Parallelism | Sequential | Beam of $N$ parallel candidate programs |
+| Parallelism | Sequential | K LBP particles in one topology |

-| Convergence | LLM decides | Beam consensus with threshold |
+| Convergence | LLM decides | Proposal loop updates topology via history |

 | Theory | None | ELBO from structured variational inference |

-| Diversity | Temperature tweaks | Different model families per beam slot |
+| Diversity | Temperature tweaks | K particles + topology history |

 The NAND gate is doing something specific here that has no analogue in standard agents.
-When two alternative sites for the same sub-goal both succeed, the NAND factor $\phi = 1 - \sigma(a)\sigma(b)$ approaches $0$, and $\log\phi$ approaches $-\infty$.
+When two alternative sites for the same sub-goal both succeed, the NAND factor \(\phi = 1 - \sigma(a)\sigma(b)\) approaches $0$, and \(\log\phi\) approaches \(-\infty\).
 The system is penalized not for being wrong, but for being unnecessarily complex.
 This is the Occam’s razor built into the energy function — and it is the formal justification for why simpler circuits should be preferred when they are sufficient.

 This mirrors the minimum description length (MDL) principle: the optimal program is the shortest one that correctly explains the data.
 In our setting, “data” is the question and “program” is the circuit.
 The NAND prior is the code-length penalty.